-3 Select [Complete] (complete initialization) or [Quick] (quick initialization) and then press SET.

-- 4 Select [OK] and then press SET. - If you are using the [Complete] initialization option, press SET twice to cancel the operation while it is in progress.
-You can use the SD card but all data will be erased.

-• The SD card is initialized and all the data it contains is erased.

-- Initializing a recording media will permanently erase all data, including clips with an M mark, photos and protected custom picture files.
+- 3 Select [Complete] (complete initialization) or [Quick] (quick initialization) and then press SET. - 4 Select [OK] and then press SET. - If you are using the [Complete] initialization option, press SET twice to cancel the operation while it is in progress.
+You can use the SD card but all data will be erased. - 5 When the confirmation message appears, press SET. - The SD card is initialized and all the data it contains is erased. - IMPORTANT - Initializing a recording media will permanently erase all data, including clips with an mark, photos and protected custom picture files.
 Lost data cannot be recovered.
 Make sure you save important recordings in advance. - Depending on the SD card, the complete initialization may take up to a few minutes.

-- While recording on a CFast card, you can initialize another CFast card in the other CFast card slot. - If you set an assignable button to [Initialize Media] (🛄 135), you can press the button to open the initialization submenu.
+- While recording on a CFast card, you can initialize another CFast card in the other CFast card slot. - If you set an assignable button to [Initialize Media] (135), you can press the button to open the initialization submenu.